-- Live and do things alone - This is an area that I’ve lately tried to do more and more as I approached the end of my twenties.
-Having travelled to a few places in Europe, I realised just how resourceful I became while I had nothing to familiarise myself with due to being in a foreign country.
+- Live and do things alone – This is an area that I’ve lately tried to do more and more as I approached the end of my twenties.
+Having traveled to a few places in Europe, I realized just how resourceful I became while I had nothing to familiarise myself with due to being in a foreign country.
 It’s the best way to learn about yourself as it puts you in survival mode.
 A trait that is ingrained in all of us.

 - Live a minimalist lifestyle – Through living modestly for the last 5 years, I learned to appreciate not having anything in my life which in turn got me to understand my own value.
 We’re easily seduced into believing that we’re a sum of what we own when the truth is, it is all down to us.
 We are a result of everything we do and have in our lives, and the best way to really embrace this is to learn to appreciate life with little resources.

 - Do something that scares you every day. – The only way you can ever grow is to do something challenging every day.
 Whatever it is you do in your life, find ways to challenge yourself and to push your boundaries.
 The worst thing you can ever do is to feel comfortable.

 - Stay in touch with your sexuality. – As taboo as society likes to make it, we are by nature sexual creatures.
 We’re designed to connect and create new offspring, which stands to reason that being sexual without shame is the healthiest thing you can ever do.
 Don’t be afraid to express this side of yourself because it’s what we’re designed to do.